Concerto Grosso No. 3 (Schnittke): Structure

 This concerto is divided into five movements and has a typical duration of 24 minutes.
 The titles of each movement are taken from the tempo indications marked at the beginning.
 The movement list is as follows:

-The concerto is scored for two solo violins, four first violins, four second violins, three violas, two cellos, a double bass, a harpsichord, a celesta, a piano, and a set of four church bells tuned to play B-flat, A, C, and B, which spells in German musical letter notation the BACH motif.
+The concerto is scored for two solo violins, four first violins, four second violins, three violas, two cellos, a double bass, a harpsichord, a celesta, a piano, and a set of four church bells tuned to play B♭, A, C, and B, which spells in German musical letter notation the BACH motif.

 This concerto is a great example of the style Schnittke developed over the years, which he coined polystylism.

 [The concerto] begins 'beautifully', neo-classically but after some minutes the museum explodes and we stand with the fragments of the past (quotations) before the dangerous and uncertain present.
 The attempt is made not to become tragic and to escape the eternal melodrama of life.
 Did it perhaps succeed this time?
 Even if not, the great figures of the past cannot disappear...
 Their shadows are more capable of life than the pantheon scrum of today.